-- 5.93 NPPF Paragraph 157 sets out that new development should be expected to comply with any development plan policies or local requirements for decentralised energy supply, unless it can be demonstrated that this is not feasible or viable.
+- 5.100 NPPF Paragraph 157 sets out that new development should be expected to comply with any development plan policies or local requirements for decentralised energy supply, unless it can be demonstrated that this is not feasible or viable.
 The Scheme will make a positive contribution to the city's efforts to deal with the climate emergency largely through significant energy efficiency improvements.
-The Scheme will seek to connect to the city's District Heating scheme in its entirety and integrate other sustainable measures including through the building fabric. - 5.94 NPPF Paragraph 159 states that development should be directed away from areas at highest risk of flooding. - 5.95 NPPF Paragraph 167 requires that flood risk is not increased elsewhere, as demonstrated in a site-specific flood risk assessment. - 5.96 NPPF Paragraph 169 requires major developments to incorporate sustainable drainage systems unless there is clear evidence this would be inappropriate. - 5.97 Local Plan Policy EM4 states that all major developments must be assessed in respect of the level of flood risk from all sources.
-If development in areas at risk of flooding is the only option following the application of the sequential test, it will only be permitted where the criteria set out in Policy EM4 are met. - 5.98 City Centre AAP Policy CC9 'Drainage & Flood Risk' states that development shall be designed and located to minimise the risk of flooding and if permitted development, development should be resilient to flooding.

-5.99 The majority of the Development Site is within Flood Zone 1; however, part of Block A1 and Block D adjacent to Queen Victoria Road and Rover Road are within Flood Zone 2.
+The Scheme will seek to connect to the city's District Heating scheme in its entirety and integrate other sustainable measures including through the building fabric. - 5.101 NPPF Paragraph 159 states that development should be directed away from areas at highest risk of flooding. - 5.102 NPPF Paragraph 167 requires that flood risk is not increased elsewhere, as demonstrated in a site-specific flood risk assessment. - 5.103 NPPF Paragraph 169 requires major developments to incorporate sustainable drainage systems unless there is clear evidence this would be inappropriate. - 5.104 Local Plan Policy EM4 states that all major developments must be assessed in respect of the level of flood risk from all sources.
+If development in areas at risk of flooding is the only option following the application of the sequential test, it will only be permitted where the criteria set out in Policy EM4 are met. - 5.105 City Centre AAP Policy CC9 'Drainage & Flood Risk' states that development shall be designed and located to minimise the risk of flooding and if permitted development, development should be resilient to flooding. - 5.106 The majority of the Development Site is within Flood Zone 1; however, part of Block A1 and Block D adjacent to Queen Victoria Road and Rover Road are within Flood Zone 2.
 The Scheme is supported by a Flood Risk Assessment and includes, through consultation with the Environment Agency, a flood attenuation scheme that will protect future occupiers of the buildings without increasing flood risk elsewhere.
-The 2022 Permission includes conditions to secure the agreed flood attenuation.
+The 2022 Permission includes conditions to secure the agreed flood attenuation which are expected to be replicated in any permission granted pursuant to the S73 Application.